 Ensure there are also no prohibited items in your room before test day.

 To avoid any extra stress or delays on test day, ensure all of your testing equipment works beforehand.
-Double-check your computer, webcam, mic, and internet are all working properly.
+Double-check that your computer, webcam, mic, and internet are all working properly.

 Try to stick to your normal routine on the day of your exam.
 Don’t skip breakfast!
 You want to be in the most clear-headed space while writing your exam.
 Food is brain fuel and will give you the energy to complete the four-hour test to your best abilities!